101-Ways/pairing-test-data-analyst/README.md

 # The Task

-The task involves ingesting, cleaning and analysing some flight data using the provided data sources (CSV files).
+The task involves ingesting, cleaning and analysing some flight data using the provided data sources (CSV & JSON files).

 ### Tasks: